Vyral/base-template/_posts/2019-05-14-its-never-too-soon-to-get-top-dollar.md

 {% include youtube.html %}

-Recently, I told you about a seller who asked me, “Isn’t it too soon to change our price?” **Today I’m here to give you my answer, which is: It’s never too late to get top dollar.**
+Recently, I told you about a seller who asked me, “Isn’t it too soon to change our price?”
+Today I’m here to give you my answer, which is: **It’s never too soon to get top dollar\!**

-With this particular client, we met and realized the price they set was too high.
-We had to have a conversation about the benefits of reducing the price and why it was so important to the success of their home sale. **We eventually reduced the price by $100,000 and as soon as we did, the phone was ringing off the hook.**
+With this particular client, we met and realized the price needed to be adjusted.
+We had a conversation about the benefits of positioning the house in a new price range and why it was so important to the success of their home sale. **We reduced the price by $100,000 and as soon as we did, the phone was ringing off the hook.**

 {% include pullquote.html %}